awoie/vp-token-spec/README.md

 A verifiable credential container is an array of objects, each of them containing the following fields:

 `format`: REQUIRED A JSON string denoting the proof format the presentation was returned in.
-This specification introduces the values `w3cvc-jsonld` and `w3cvc-jwt` to denote credentials in JSON-LD and JWT format, respectively.
+This specification introduces the values `jwt_vp` and `ldp_vp` to denote credentials in JSON-LD and JWT format, respectively.

 `presentation` : REQUIRED.
 A cryptographically verifiable proof in the defined proof format.